Skip to main content

 This is a fixed amount that you pay at the time you get care.
 Copays count toward your plan deductible.

 Example: You pay $30 when you see your primary doctor.
-Or $50 for a specialist visit.
+Or pay $10 when you pick up a prescription at the pharmacy.

 Coinsurance